mklarqvist/tachyon/README.md

 ## Highlights of Tachyon
 * **Self-indexing**: Tachyon always builds the best possible quad-tree, linear, and meta-index given the input data (irrespective of sorting).
 There are no external indices as data are stored in the file itself.
 * **Integrity checking**: The `YON` specification enforces validity checks for each data field and across all fields through checksum validation.
 This approach guarantees file integrity when compressing/decompressing and encrypting/decrypting.
+These checksums are stored internally.
 * **Encryption**: Natively supports block-wise, field-wise, and entry-wise encryption with all commonly used encryption models and paradigms through [openssl][openssl].
 * **Compression**: Tachyon files are generally many fold (in many cases many 10- to 100-folds) smaller than the current standard file-format.
 * **Field-specific layout**: In principle, Tachyon is implemented as a standard column-oriented management system with several layers of domain-specific heuristics providing fast and flexible data queries.
 This memory layout enables extremely rapid field-specific queries.